 Overview

-With the ESCO 10498 jack stands + engineered sandwich pads selected for Bays 1 and 2, the companion tool is the floor jack — it lifts the vehicle so the stands can be positioned.
+With the ESCO 10498 jack stands selected for Bays 1 and 2, the companion tool is the floor jack — it lifts the vehicle so the stands can be positioned.
 The 2-post lift handles Bay 3 long-term, but Bays 1 and 2 rely on the jack-and-stand workflow for routine maintenance.

 This is the second tool upgrade driven by the Tool Purchasing Philosophy.
-The current cheap floor jack has proven its limitations — inadequate lift height, slow pumping, and steel casters that threaten the planned polyaspartic floor coating.
+The current cheap floor jack has proven its limitations — inadequate lift height and slow pumping.

 The Problem

-1. Mechanical limitations — The current budget jack lacks the height range and low-profile clearance needed for the vehicle mix in Bays 1-2 (Corvette at ~4-5” ground clearance, plus trucks and SUVs).
+The current budget jack lacks the height range and low-profile clearance needed for the vehicle mix in Bays 1-2 (Corvette at ~4-5” ground clearance, plus trucks and SUVs).
+That — not floor protection — is what drives the upgrade.

 Requirements